MEMORIES of PORT GERMEIN 1920s-1940s

-At right: A 1994 letter to 'The Advertiser' describing ships and the Palais in 1937, printed with kind permission of E J Johnson.
+At right: A 1994 letter to 'The Advertiser' describing ships and the Palais in 1937, printed with kind permission of Mr. E J Johnson.
 The captains' signatures are shown centre.
 N.B.
 The piano player was not the Captain's son.

 Mr Johnson remembers someone pointing out that the flag flying on the main mast of the 'Admiral Karpfanger'was a swastika but he did not realise what that was until the war came.

 The children were not allowed on the ships but would go out to the end of the jetty to look at them, often hitching an illegal lift, together with their crabbing gear, on the back truck of the train carting the wheat bags out for loading on the ships.